gdinn/real-imageai/medium_article.md

 For proof of concept, we have already achieved a lot.
 Our model doesn't need human-level precision to be useful: if it can save time or help someone to do its job, it already worth the effort
 So it's DONE!!
 Not yet.
 If you want to keep working on the model (and there is still a lot of room for improvements), you'll probably have to *convince* others that your time worth the effort.
-Specifically to coin recognition, machine learning probably is the best approach to follow, but for most real problems the decision is much less clear, so you have to carefully analyze your results and the methodology that led to them in order to decide how to continue.
+Particularly to coin recognition, machine learning probably is the best approach to follow, but for most real problems the decision is much less clear, so you have to carefully analyze your results and the methodology that led to them in order to decide how to continue.
 Here are some post-development tips:
 * Clearly identify the procedures done to get your results (something like what we are doing here);
 * Explain your evaluation metrics, and what they mean in a practical context;